kissgyorgy/my-stars/README.md

 - [openai/tiktoken](https://github.com/openai/tiktoken) - tiktoken is a fast BPE tokeniser for use with OpenAI's models.
 - [pgjones/hypercorn](https://github.com/pgjones/hypercorn) - Hypercorn is an ASGI and WSGI Server based on Hyper libraries and inspired by Gunicorn.
 - [jointakahe/taktivitypub](https://github.com/jointakahe/taktivitypub) - A Python library for parsing and creating ActivityPub messages
-- [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, execute as a script, deploy as an app, and version with git.
+- [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
+All in a modern, AI-native editor.
 - [mirumee/ariadne-codegen](https://github.com/mirumee/ariadne-codegen) - Generate fully typed Python client for any GraphQL API from schema, queries and mutations
 - [openai/whisper](https://github.com/openai/whisper) - Robust Speech Recognition via Large-Scale Weak Supervision
 - [Cicada-Software/cicada](https://github.com/Cicada-Software/cicada) - A FOSS, cross-platform version of GitHub Actions and Gitlab CI